 About the Comparative Literature Master’s Program

-Students specializing in comparative literature at both the M.A. and Ph.D. levels must be admitted to the program in which they plan to major (e.g., English, Spanish).
-The graduate advisor of the program in comparative literature oversees the preparation of the comparative literature specialization.
+Students specializing in Comparative Literature at the M.A. level must be admitted to the program in which they plan to major (e.g., English, Spanish).
+The graduate advisor of the program in comparative literature oversees the preparation of the Comparative Literature concentration.

-Comparative literature candidates who are not international students should have completed sufficient language study to begin or continue graduate work in the literature of at least two languages.
-Inquiries concerning sound preparation for specializations in comparative literature at the master’s and doctor’s level should be addressed to the graduate advisor of the program in comparative literature.
+Comparative Literature candidates who are not international students should have completed sufficient language study to begin or continue graduate work in the literature of at least two languages.
+Inquiries concerning sound preparation for concentration in Comparative Literature at the master’s level and a Comparative Literature track at the doctor’s level should be addressed to the graduate advisor of the program in comparative literature.

-Majors in classical humanities, English, French, German, and Spanish with specializations in comparative literature are available at the master’s level.
-Students are required to take at least five courses for the specialization at the master’s level, including at least two graduate literature courses in languages other than their major and at least two graduate comparative literature (CLT) courses.
-The fifth course may be an interdisciplinary elective approved by the graduate advisor of the comparative literature program.
-Degree plans must be approved by both the student’s major advisor and the graduate advisor in comparative literature.
+Majors in classical humanities, English, French, German, and Spanish with concentrations in Comparative Literature are available at the master’s level.
+Students are required to take at least five courses for the concentration at the master’s level, including at least two graduate literature courses in languages other than their major and at least two graduate comparative literature (CLT) courses.
+The fifth course may be an interdisciplinary elective approved by the graduate advisor of the Comparative Literature program.
+Degree plans must be approved by both the student’s major advisor and the graduate advisor in Comparative Literature.